markqvist/Reticulum/docs/manual/_sources/using.rst.txt

 Fixed Serial Port Names
 =======================

-On a Reticulum node with several serial port based interfaces, it can be beneficial to use the fixed name device nodes for the serial ports, instead of the dynamically allocated shorthands such as ``/dev/ttyUSB0``.
+On a Reticulum instance with several serial port based interfaces, it can be beneficial to use the fixed device names for the serial ports, instead of the dynamically allocated shorthands such as ``/dev/ttyUSB0``.
 Under most Debian-based distributions, including Ubuntu and Raspberry Pi OS, these nodes can be found under ``/dev/serial/by-id``.